7k8m/json.filed/document/HowDeferred.md

 As seen above, executers takes user processing as parameters of **functions**.
 This enables user process can be executed in deferred manner from callback functions of read/write functions of the fs module which are called inside json.filed.<br/>
 And another important point is that executers are **chained**.<br/>
-Though chain of executers as whole is exeuted in deffered, each executers are executed sequentially by the order of executer in the chain.
-This make it possible to program read after write like as above code.
+Though chain of executers as whole are executed in deffered, each executer is executed sequentially by the order of executer in the chain.
+This make it possible to program like as read after write in above code.